 This examines briefly man’s stupidity and apparent route to self-destruction.
-Give thought to how you can step lightly and live without adverse effect to the world or its people.
+Give thought to how you can tread lightly and live without adverse effect to the world or its people.

 When considering the dreadful diseases BSE, CJD, TSEs in general, Alzheimer’s and the potential connection of these and Organophosphates in insecticides and fluoride and aluminium in the water supply, one begins to question man’s competence in the continuation of his/her own existence.

 Our cunning and dexterity with tools has put us to the top of the food chain.
-Some schools of thought claim that our intelligence automatically entitles us to our arrogant claim to be superior specie.
-But how does one measure intelligence ?
+Some schools of thought claim that our intelligence automatically entitles us to our arrogant claim to be superior species.
+But how does one measure intelligence?

 Going back to my introduction, even the supposedly well-adjusted and clever amongst us continually look for ways to reinvent the wheel so that we can appear even cleverer than our peers.